Alcudia is a beautiful historic town in the north of Mallorca.The best holiday villas in Alcudia

 Whether it’s a cool, contemporary villa, a traditional Alcudia townhouse or a cosy, modern apartment, we have a variety of holiday rental accommodation options for you to choose from.
 You are sure to find your ideal holiday home from home here at a good value price.

-Great for Golf
+Great for Golf in Alcudia

 Like golf?
 You’ll love Alcudia!
 The stunning 18-hole Alcanada golf course owned by the famous Porsche family is widely regarded as not only Mallorca’s finest golf course, but also one of the best in the whole world.
 It overlooks the Bay of Alcudia’s crystal clear waters and is surrounded by attractive pine and olive groves.
 It’s a challenging par-72, but the breathtaking location by the sea makes it all worthwhile.
 The clubhouse is an historic Mallorcan mansion; its terrace offering views to die for.